Nuclear SW – delivering £50 Billion of nuclear opportunities to the South West business community and workforce over the next decade.

 - The Professional services hub in North Somerset

-The partnership includes HotSW LEP, West of England LEP, Dorset LEP and Gloucester First LEP.
+The partnership includes HotSW LEP, West of England Combined Authority, Dorset LEP and Gloucester First LEP.

 Nuclear SW is charged to develop a programme of activity to ensure that business and the workforce have the capability and skills that are required at the right time.

-Across the South West economic landscape we recognise the significance of the nuclear sector and its supply chain.
-We are committed to working collaboratively across the South West to ensure we maximise the benefit to UK plc from predicted growth in the nuclear sector.
-We have shared ideas, concepts, and proposals that support individual plans developed in our strategic economic plans and to ensuring that they are delivered collaboratively across the region.
+Across the South West economic landscape we recognise the significance of the nuclear sector and its supply chain, and the important role it plays in providing clean energy.
+We are committed to working collaboratively to ensure we maximise the benefit to UK plc from predicted advanced engineering growth in the nuclear sector.
+We have shared ideas, concepts, and proposals that support individual plans developed in our Local Industrial Strategies.

 We see significant benefit and potential for our part of the world to be at the very forefront of developments in this important global sector.

-The evidence for this was highlighted in a report we commissioned earlier this year, the link to which is below.
+The evidence for this was highlighted in a report we commissioned in 2018 the link to which is below.
 This was also reinforced by the conclusions of the South West and Wales Science and Innovation Audit that highlighted our world class nuclear industrial expertise.

-Nuclear SW will market these activities coherently and continue to shape an environment that encourages greater inward investment from key companies; and further develops the localupply chain while making sure that the innovation, research and development needs can be delivered locally; as well as providing a skilled workforce.
+Nuclear SW will market these activities coherently and continue to shape an environment that encourages greater inward investment from key companies; and further develops the local supply chain while making sure that the innovation, research and development needs can be delivered locally; as well as providing a skilled workforce.

-- Supporting the implementation of the UK Governments Nuclear Sector Deal Matt Burley, Director with PwC – Chair of Nuclear South West.
+- Matt Burley, Director with PwC – Chair of Nuclear South West

-- Heart of the South West LEP partnering with West of England and the Welsh Government to invest in an HPC Supply Chain support service.
+- Heart of the South West LEP partnering with West of England Combined Authority and the Welsh Government to invest in an HPC Supply Chain support service.
 Of which the significant highlights have been

 - Engaged with over 30 Tier 1 contractors to the HPC project